ccosse/ccosse.github.io/README.md

 the ecosystem was named the <i>Net Dispenser</i>.
 But now it's just the reading part and the points, and you decide the exchange rate or how those points are redeemed.

-### Software
+#### Software
+Reading Edge is built around the APIs for <a target="_blank" href="https://www.npmjs.com/package/wikipedia">Wikipedia</a> and <a target="_blank" href="https://www.npmjs.com/package/speak-tts">speak-tts</a>, with Google voices.
-Reading Edge is built with Vue.js version 3, composition model, with Vite, View Router and Pinia.
+Reading Edge is built with <a target="_blank" href="https://vuejs.org">Vue.js</a> version 3, composition model, with Vite, View Router and Pinia.
 On the backend is a GCP Firebase Realtime Database and also a Firestore Database.
 The Vue.js bundle is currently deployed to my Github pages account: <a href="https://ccosse.github.io">here</a>.
+Reading Edge does not store any images or data, only links to external sources, namely Wikipedia.
+Custom urls can also be used.